dpsenner/mqtt-presentation/src/PRESENTATION.md

 * Broker stores the retained message
 * When an application subscribes, it receives the retained message

-## MQTT pattern: rebirth
+## MQTT rebirth topic

-* An alternative to retained messages
+* An alternative to retained messages if clients are alive
 * Applications subscribe to a topic like `rebirth`
 * When a message arrives the application publishes its state
 * Does not require a retained message